jankammerath/MacLinuxKit/README.md

 # MacLinuxKit

-This is a proof of concept application to run a LinuxKit VM in a SwiftUI application and launch docker containers in it.
+This is a proof of concept application to run a [LinuxKit](https://github.com/linuxkit/linuxkit) VM in a SwiftUI application and launch docker containers in it.
+It's using the same approach the Docker Desktop for Mac uses to run LinuxKit VMs.
+The idea is to have Docker and container capabilities in a native SwiftUI app without the dependency on Docker Desktop.

 ![LinuxKit VM running in a SwiftUI app](Doc/linuxkit.jpg)

-Kindly not that his is extremely early, experimental and being worked on.
+Kindly note that his is extremely early, experimental and being worked on.

 ## Resources